YucciGG/StormcrownVR/README.md

 5. **Installation Process:** Select "Browse Modlists" and search for Stormcrown, make sure the "show unofficial lists" option is enabled, press the download button and the the play button.
 Set the output and downloads folders, then initiate the installation process.

 6. **Profile Selection:** Once installation is complete, open the installation folder and launch "Mod Organizer 2.exe".
-Choose between the provided profiles: CS (Community Shaders) and ENB, based on your preferences and system capabilities.

 7. **Customization Options:** While the modlist comes pre-configured for immediate play, feel free to explore customization options.
 You can always disable mods you dislike, or add mods you think are missing from the modlist